Summer of Reining

 Head Horse Trainer of CS Ranch is Cira Baeck from Belgium.
 Since 2006, CS Ranch has made its mark for hosting professional reining shows such as Swiss Slide and from 2009 the famous SVAG CS Classic.
-Showmanager Eric Obrecht and his team from CS Ranch are always putting a big effort in and try to impress riders, officials and spectators with our SVAG CS Classic.
+Showmanager Eric Obrecht and his team from CS Ranch are always making a big effort to impress riders, officials and spectators with our SVAG CS Classic.

 Reining became an FEI discipline in 2002 and is designed to show the athletic ability of ranch-type horses in the confines of a show arena.
 Contestants are required to run one of 10 approved patterns, divided into seven or eight manoeuvres, including small slow circles, large fast circles, flying lead changes, 360 degree spins and what is generally considered the signature move of the reining horse, the sliding stop.